Tidwell/node-challonge/readme.md

 http://api.challonge.com/v1/documents/participants/randomize shows participant_id as a required field when the server does not respect passing it, and is not required.

-Also, I think the server might be sending an invalid header on randomize somehow.
+Also, I think the server might be sending an invalid content-length header on randomize somehow.
 Node doesn't handle invalid headers well, will look into the causes for:

 ```
 [Error: Parse Error] bytesParsed: 0, code: 'HPE_INVALID_CONSTANT' in node.